pletzer/python-oop-novice/_episodes/03-inheritance.md

 teaching: 20
 exercises: 20
 questions:
-- "How can classe relationships where one represents a specific subset of another be represented?"
+- "How can class relationships, where one represents a specific subset of another, be represented?"
 - "How can functionality on one class be overridden or extended by its children?"
 objectives: